Types of Nightcrawler Worms: How to Identify Them

 • Has bands when they stretch

 One of the most important things to note about the African nightcrawler is that it is a voracious eater.
 It can eat up to 150% of its body weight.
-Therefore, if you will be using this worm as a compost, make sure to provide enough food so that it will thrive.
+Therefore, if you will be using this worm as compost, make sure to provide enough food so that it will thrive.

 As tropical worms, they are most suitable in warm environments.
 They are sensitive to the cold.
 The optimal temperature for their survival is around 75 degrees Fahrenheit.
 They also do not like sunlight like other worms, even if they prefer a warm environment.
 This is unlike the Canadian nightcrawler which is more tolerant of warm conditions.